chrnolte/places-conus/docs/data/parcels.rst

 .. attribute:: val_t_za

    Taxable value of property (both land and buildings) in ZTRAX assessor data.
-Used to identify :any:`Mostly vacant` parcel types.
+Used to identify :any:`"mostly" vacant parcels <"Mostly" vacant parcels>`.

 .. attribute:: bld_code